 - If a player's Health is reduced to 0 they are unconscious.

 - Once a player reaches or goes beyond 0 Health, all Status Effects on them are cleared off, all abilities deactivated that effected them, and any Health, Chakra or Stamina regeneration is halted.
 This includes bloodlines or other skills that have been activated.

-- A person who goes below 0 HP cannot be healed back above 0 HP.
+- A person who goes below 0 Health cannot be healed back above 0 Health.

 Ninja A has 100 Health total.